 Perhaps because I feel less judged, or because they don't seem to worry about small stuff.

-It’s probably also because I hold a lot of the same values that they do: I'm not judgmental, I don't like swearing, I don't like tattoos and drugs, I strongly believe in the importance of tradition and having a nuclear family, and more.
+It’s probably also because I hold a lot of the same values that they do: I'm not judgmental, I don't like swearing, I don't like tattoos and drugs, I strongly believe in the importance of tradition and having a strong nuclear family, and more.

 The important thing I'm missing is the belief in God.